brandur/sorg/content/drafts/microservices-and-the-monolith.md

 being fed aspirational platitudes from the microservices camp for so long, but we should be wary of overcompensation.
-Monolithic architectures have some incredibly serious problems once they hit scale:
+Monolithic architectures have some serious problems once they hit scale:

 * Their test suite gets big and the edit-compile-debug gets very long.
 This has the effect of _crushing_ developer